-In recent years, end of life care has been improving for Americans on Medicare.
+End of Life care is improving for Americans on Medicare.
+In recent years, Medicare beneficiaries have been receiving a better-quality end of life care.
 This has resulted in fewer patients dying as often in hospital settings.

 End-of-Life Care is Improving for Americans on Medicare